wibo-pipping/udacity_data_scientist_capstone/README.md

 ### Improvement

-### Forcasting analysis
-- For the forecasting of the stock prices the [facebook prophet](https://pypi.org/project/fbprophet/) package was used.
-- Grid search to identify a general range for param optimisation.
-For more on this please read [Forecasting parameter tuning](forecasting_parameter_tuning.md)

-The Mean Abosolute Percentage Error (`MAPE`) was used to evaluate model performance.

-#### Short comings of the current approach
 The current forecasting approach is very naïve as it only looks at historic adjusted closing rates and ignores any forms of reports, quarterly updates from the companies or prospects shared by the company.
 Next to this it only forecasts the expected adjusted close value for the stocks, which does not take into account scheduled divident payouts or stock splits, which influcence the adjusted closing price.

 Additionally, the stock market reacts to what is going on in the world.
 Not only Governments introducting laws, taxes or results from elections but also wars, natural disasters and the overall confidence in the economy by "we, the people" all have their influnce on the stock markets.
 None of these are currently included in the model, assuming they don't operate on some interesting seasonal pattern.